 Explore a quirky collection of 30 shops dedicated to denim

 The streets are decorated to pay homage to jeans, with even the vending machines covered in denim.
-You'll see jeans hanging high, waving you through the narrow streets, and laid out on wooden fences to lure you into the shops.
-To complete your denim experience, try the denim-blue blueberry ice cream or blue-colored steamed pork buns.
+Jeans hang high in the sky as if to lead you down an alleyway.
+To round off your denim experience, try the denim blue salted vanilla soft serve ice cream.

 Don't Miss